The perfect hamburger: not too thick or too thin, juicy and flavorful, and every single bite is enjoyable.

-TROUBLESHOOTING & OTHER TIPS
+TROUBLESHOOTING THE PERFECT BURGER & OTHER TIPS

 – Keep raw meat separate from everything else, especially the lettuce and tomatoes.
 Use a clean plate for cooked burgers, not the same one that had the raw patties on it.

-– Remember when I mentioned the hotter and cooler spots of the grill?
+– Remember when we mentioned the hotter and cooler spots of the grill?
 If the burger is cooking too quickly on the outside and you can tell the inside is still raw (the juices won’t be clear), then you can move the burgers to a cooler spot on the grill and let them cook for a bit longer.

 – If there are flare-ups from dripping fat, don’t panic.
 Shut the lid of the grill to cut off the oxygen supply and/or move the burgers to a cooler part of the grill to finish cooking.

-BUNS & TOPPINGS
+BUNS & TOPPINGS FOR THE PERFECT BURGER

-I confess, I don’t have a preference in regards to hamburger buns.
-I like them all equally, except that some artisan rolls are a little tougher to bite into.
-(We won’t talk about the gluten-free buns I now use.
-Sigh.)
-I do like a grilled bun.
+We like a grilled bun.
 Spread a little butter on it and put it on the grill, cut-side down for a minute or two, until it’s toasty.

 Your turn!
 What do you like on your burgers?
 Sky high with a slice of everything under the sun?
 Plain?
 What’s your favorite kind of cheese?
 And do you have any favorite grilling tips you want to share?